Ozymandias81/DNF2001-LeakOzyRepo/README.md

 If you want to edit your windowed/fullscreen resolutions and settings, check inside Stable-Unstable/Players folder and edit the
 DukeForever.ini file inside the folder of your Profile name.
 My monitor can't handle more than 1280x1024, but you will find those values under Engine.WindowsClient list.
 You might also attempt to play with D3DDrv.D3DRenderDevice settings.
+You can also press F12 in game and type setres YOURRESOLUTION and press enter: it will freeze the app, but you can close it and load it again and the chosen res will be applied (windowed).

 # Features #